 None of these insects has venom (poison).

 Ticks Tick Bites There are several different types of ticks in the United States.
 Tick bites themselves aren't serious.
-The main problem with tick bites is the spread of serious diseases: Deer ticks spread Lyme... read more , spiders Spider Bites Almost all spiders are poisonous.
+The main problem with tick bites is the spread of serious diseases: Deer ticks spread Lyme... read more , spiders Spider Bites Almost all spiders are venomous.
 However, the fangs of most species are too short or too fragile to penetrate human skin.
 Although at least 60 species in the United States have been implicated... read more , and mites belong to a different group and aren't insects.

 What are the symptoms of an insect bite?